sritchie73/NetRep/vignettes/NetRep.md

-**NetRep** provides an additional class, `disk.matrix`, which stores a file path to a matrix on disk, along with meta-data on how to read that file.
+When analysing large datasets, *e.g.* transcriptome-wide gene coexpression networks, it may not be possible to fit all matrices for both datasets in memory. **NetRep** provides an additional class, `disk.matrix`, which stores a filepath to a matrix on disk, along with meta-data on how to read that file.
 This allows **NetRep**'s functions to load matrices into RAM only when required, so that only one dataset is kept in memory at any point in time.
-This is useful when working on systems with limited RAM.

 The `disk.matrix` class recognises two types of files: matrix data saved in table format (i.e. a file that is normally read in by `read.table` or `read.csv`), and serialized R objects saved through `saveRDS`.
 Serialized R objects are much faster to load into R than files in table format, but cannot be read by other programs.
 We recommend storing your files in both formats unless you are low on disk space.

 First, we need to make sure our matrices are saved to disk.
 Matrices can be converted to `disk.matrix` objects directly through the `as.disk.matrix`